GabrielMalakias/GabrielMalakias.github.io/_drafts/using-dry-auto-inject-with-rails.md

 end
 {% endhighlight %}

 In this case the class CreateArticle receives a external dependency and call repository method.
-CreateArticle believes that ArticleRepository implements a method call and don't have any details about repository parameter.
-But if you need to change the implementation is necessary change code inside CreateArticle and at place when it's called.
-If you have some tool to inject this automatically this code can be better.
+The class CreateArticle believes that ArticleRepository implements a method #call, it doesn't have any details about repository.
+If you need to change the implementation is necessary change code inside CreateArticle and at place where it's called.
+If you have some tool to inject this automatically this code can be more uncoupled.

-First you need to install it.
-I will use current stable rails version 5.0.0.1 and ruby 2.3.0.
-If you don't have Ruby and Rails installed check how install in [RVM][rvm] or [Rbenv][rbenv] sites, it's very simple to install ;).
+First we need to install the enviroment.
+We will use current stable rails version 5.0.0.1 and ruby 2.3.0.
+If you don't have Ruby and Rails installed check how install in [RVM][rvm] or [Rbenv][rbenv] sites, it's very simple ;).

 {% highlight shell %}
  ~/projects/ruby  ruby -v